SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Related Work

-\textit{System-Level Test Input Generation.} System-level input generation targets the testing of interactive systems, where LLMs are applied to generate semantic actions or valid inputs. \cite{LiuFill2022} developed QTypist to generate context-aware GUI inputs, \cite{LiuTestingExpert2023} introduced GPTDroid to conduct mobile testing as dialogue-based interaction, and \cite{DengEdgeCase2023,DengZeroShot2022} explored fuzzing with LLMs to expose edge cases in deep-learning frameworks.
+\textit{System-Level Test Input Generation.} System-level input generation targets the testing of interactive systems, where LLMs are applied to generate semantic actions or valid inputs.
+Existing systems include QTypist for context-aware GUI input generation~\cite{LiuFill2022}, GPTDroid for dialogue-based mobile testing~\cite{LiuTestingExpert2023}, and LLM-based fuzzing approaches for exposing edge cases in deep-learning frameworks~\cite{DengEdgeCase2023,DengZeroShot2022}.

-\textit{Bug Analysis and Debugging.} Bug analysis and debugging involve using LLMs to interpret, localize, and reproduce software bugs. \cite{ZhangITiger2022} proposed iTiger for automatic bug title generation, \cite{BuiDLR2022} developed Detect–Localize–Repair for bug localization and fixing with CodeT5, \cite{ChenSelfDebug2023} explored self-debugging mechanisms where LLMs correct their outputs using runtime feedback, and \cite{FengAdbGPT2023} applied prompting to replay Android crashes automatically.
+\textit{Bug Analysis and Debugging.} Bug analysis and debugging involve using LLMs to interpret, localize, and reproduce software bugs.
+Representative examples include iTiger for automatic bug title generation~\cite{ZhangITiger2022}, Detect–Localize–Repair for bug localization and fixing with CodeT5~\cite{BuiDLR2022}, self-debugging mechanisms in which LLMs correct their outputs using runtime feedback~\cite{ChenSelfDebug2023}, and prompting-based replay of Android crashes~\cite{FengAdbGPT2023}.